 Sign out inactive users

-This article is for global and SharePoint admins in Office 365 who want to control user access to SharePoint and OneDrive data on unmanaged devices.
-Idle session sign-out lets you specify a time at which users are warned and subsequently signed out of Office 365 after a period of browser inactivity in SharePoint and OneDrive.
+This article is for global and SharePoint admins in Microsoft 365 who want to control user access to SharePoint and OneDrive data on unmanaged devices.
+Idle session sign-out lets you specify a time at which users are warned and are later signed out of Microsoft 365 after a period of browser inactivity in SharePoint and OneDrive.

-Idle session sign-out is one of a number of policies you can use with SharePoint and OneDrive to balance security and user productivity and help keep your data safe regardless where users access the data, what device they're working on, and how secure their network connection is.
-For more ways to control access in SharePoint and OneDrive, see How SharePoint Online and OneDrive safeguard your data in the cloud.
+Idle session sign-out is one of a number of policies you can use with SharePoint and OneDrive to balance security and user productivity and help keep your data safe irrespective of where users access the data from, what device they're working on, and how secure their network connection is.
+For more ways to control access in SharePoint and OneDrive, see How SharePoint and OneDrive safeguard your data in the cloud.

 The idle session sign-out experience

-When a user is inactive in SharePoint and OneDrive for a period of time you specify, they'll see this message:
+When a user is inactive in SharePoint and OneDrive for the time period you specify, the following message appears:

-Activity is counted as requests sent to SharePoint Online, such as clicks.
+Activity is counted as requests sent to SharePoint, such as mouse clicks on a UI element like a button, list entry, or a link.
 Moving the mouse and scrolling are not counted as activity.

-If a user is active in another Office 365 service (such as Outlook), but inactive in SharePoint and OneDrive, they'll be signed out across Office 365.
-If a user has multiple tabs to OneDrive and SharePoint sites open at the same time, they won't be signed out unless they are inactive on all the sites. > Users won't be signed out if they selected to stay signed in when they signed in.
+If a user is active in another Microsoft 365 service (such as Outlook), but inactive in SharePoint and OneDrive, they're signed out across Microsoft 365.
+If a user has multiple tabs to OneDrive and SharePoint sites open at the same time, they won't be signed out unless they're inactive on all the sites.
+Users won't be signed out if they selected to stay signed in when they signed in.
 For info about hiding this option, see Add company branding to your sign-in page in Azure AD.
 Users won't be signed out on a managed device (one that is compliant or joined to a domain), unless they're using inPrivate mode or a browser other than Edge or Internet Explorer.
 If they use Google Chrome, you need to use an extension to pass the device state claim.
 For more info about device state claims, see Azure AD conditional access settings.